onzfonz/comp227/src/content/6/en/part6a.md

     const action = {
       type: 'NEW_TASK',
       payload: {
-        content: 'the app state is in redux store',
+        content: 'learn more about how the app state is in redux store',
         important: true,
         id: 1
       }
     }

-    deepFreeze(state)
+    deepFreeze(state) // highlight-line
     const newState = taskReducer(state, action)

     expect(newState).toHaveLength(1)